Ask a doctor about a prescription for ARIPIPRAZOL ALTER 20 mg TABLETS

-Aripiprazol is used to treat adults and adolescents aged 13 years or more who suffer from a disorder characterized by symptoms such as feeling euphoric, having excessive energy, needing less sleep than usual, speaking very quickly with flight of ideas, and sometimes, severe irritability.
-In adults, it also prevents this situation in patients who have responded to treatment with aripiprazol.
+Aripiprazole is used to treat adults and adolescents aged 13 and older who suffer from a disorder characterized by symptoms such as feeling euphoric, having excessive energy, needing to sleep much less than usual, talking very quickly with flight of ideas, and sometimes severe irritability.
+In adults, it also prevents this situation in patients who have responded to treatment with aripiprazole.

 Warnings and precautions

-Consult your doctor before starting to take this medication.
+Talk to your doctor before starting to take this medicine.

-Before starting treatment with this medication, tell your doctor if you have:
+Before starting treatment with this medicine, tell your doctor if you suffer from

 If you notice that you are gaining weight, developing unusual movements, experiencing drowsiness that interferes with your daily activities, having difficulty swallowing, or presenting allergic symptoms, please inform your doctor.